-A convertible security is exposed to risks associated with both equity and debt securities.
-The value of convertibles may rise and fall with the market value of the underlying stock or vary with changes in interest rates and credit quality of the issuer.
-A fund may be subject to the risk that a counterparty will not fulfill its obligations which may result in significant financial loss to a fund
+A fund may be subject to the risk that a counterparty will not fulfill its obligations which may result in significant financial loss to a fund.

 Covenant-lite loans contain fewer maintenance covenants than traditional loans and may not include terms that allow the lender to monitor the financial performance of the borrower and declare a default if certain criteria are breached.
-This may hinder a fund's ability to mitigate problems and increase a fund's exposure to losses on such investments.
+This may hinder a fund's ability to mitigate problems and increase a fund's exposure to losses on such investments